kscnl1n/tacctut-vs/docs/How to Install Conda.rst

 //you can add in a yaml file like with virtual environments, to help manage, make it kind of a note, point them to the documentation if you want

+//show them your own yaml file, explain more on why we use this if they need it